The Best Flowering Shrubs and Bushes in the U.S.

-Classic viburnums tend to be rangy with widespread flowers.
+Classic viburnums tend to be rangy with loose flower clusters.
 The newer varieties and imports, like the Snowball Viburnum pictured below, have a denser growth pattern.

 Hydrangea bushes have come back into fashion recently.
 The newer varieties have more reliable flower color and are more tolerant of different soils.

 It is still worth checking if your soil is acid or alkaline before choosing a particular variety.
 Sometimes, a little lime will need to be added to soil to get the best results.

 Hydrangea macrophylla (bigleaf or French Hydrangea) is the single most popular species.
 A recent, highly successful variety is Limelight, which has exceptionally large and numerous white flowers.